Chunyu-Lin-bjtu/autoware-wiki/Overview.md

 ## Computing/Decision

 The decision module of Autoware bridges across the perception and the planning modules.
-Based on the result of perception, Autoware decides a driving behavior, represented by a finite state machine, so that an appropriate planning function can be selected.
+Upon the result of perception, Autoware decides a driving behavior, represented by a finite state machine, so that an appropriate planning function can be selected.
+The current approach to decision making is a rule-based system.

+### Intelligence

+* **decision_maker** subscribes a large set of topics related to the result of perception, map information, and the current state in order to publish the next-moment state topic.
+This state change will activate an appropriate planning function.

+### State

+* **state_machine** changes the state within pre-defined rules, orchestrating with **decision_maker**.

 ## Computing/Planning